pocomane/brewed-in-the-apocalypse/bita.md

 __Ask how the character does__ - when a player is saying what the character does, but ey is too vague about the precise actions, ask em, in a kindly way, to specify better.
-This action applies also when the statement required by another move (like the __Taking an advantage__ move) is too vague.
+This action applies also when the statement required by another moves (like the __Taking an advantage__ move) is too vague.

-__Make clear how it works__ when it seems that a player misunderstood something in the scene, kindly remember to em how it works, and what can or can not be the consequence of eir action.
+__Make clear how it works__ when it seems that a player misunderstood something in the scene, or when ey tell something you think is impossible, kindly remember to em how it works, and what can or can not be the consequence of eir action.
+Always give em a similar alternative.

 TODO : move all the reference to "rollback and do something else" inside the previous move ?

-__Give an alternative__ when you say to a player that something ey want to do is impossible, or will not work as ey intended, do it kindly and give em a similar alternative.

 TODO : add the page reference when referring to a move so that the move description can be quickly found ???